 The AHA recommends multimodal neuroprognostication on all patients who remain comatose after cardiac arrest (Level 1 recommendation).2 Multimodal neuroprognostication includes EEG, MRI, quantitative pupillometry, and serum neuron-specific enolase, among others.
 In addition to neuroprognostication, EEG testing is recommended to identify seizures and, if necessary, provide treatment.

-How to use EEG for neuroprognostication after ROSC
+How to Use EEG for Neuroprognostication After ROSC

-Findings that are consistent with poor outcomes include status epilepticus and/or burst suppression 72 hours or more after ROSC.2 Another potentially useful electrodiagnostic test is the somatosensory evoked potential (SSEP).
+Findings that are consistent with poor outcomes include postanoxic status epilepticus and/or burst suppression 72 hours or more after ROSC.2 Another potentially useful electrodiagnostic test is the somatosensory evoked potential (SSEP).

 SSEP testing is conducted by stimulating the median nerve and looking for a resulting cortical N20 wave.
-N20 SSEP waves that are absent bilaterally correlate with poor prognosis.2 Likewise, rhythmic periodic discharges on EEG are also consistent with poor outcomes.
+N20 SSEP waves that are absent bilaterally correlate with poor prognosis.2 Likewise, rhythmic periodic discharges on EEG are also consistent with poor prognosis.

 Importantly, the AHA notes that the absence of EEG reactivity within 72 hours after cardiac arrest should not be used as the sole determinant of poor neurological outcomes.
-A lack of EEG reactivity during this time does not necessarily predict a poor outcome.
+A lack of EEG reactivity during this time does not necessarily predict a poor neurological outcome.

-How to obtain EEG after ROSC
+Obtaining EEG after ROSC

-Conventional EEG in the ICU is cumbersome
+Conventional EEG in the Intensive Care Unit is Critical Care and Cumbersome

-While conventional EEG is an acceptable means to obtain EEG in the ICU, it is impractical.
-Post-cardiac arrest patients in the ICU will be intubated, and have central venous and possibly arterial lines, and intracardiac devices.
-Attempting to obtain EEG signals through a dozen wires in an ICU setting without quality-limiting artifacts is challenging.
-Indeed, continuous conventional EEG in the ICU is a literal barrier to care for ICU or neurocritical care nurses and staff.
+Conventional EEG after cardiac arrest is challenging.
+Attempting to obtain EEG signals through a dozen wires in a critical care setting without quality-limiting artifacts is challenging.
+Indeed, providing continuous conventional EEG in the ICU is a literal barrier to care for ICU or neurocritical care nurses and staff.

 Zeto has developed a full montage, 19-channel (10-20 system) wireless headset with dry electrodes for rapid EEG monitoring.
 The benefits of Zeto’s electrodes include no skin preparation, no cleanup, and no gel or paste residue.
 The electrodes are single-use and soft.

 The Zeto EEG device collects high-quality EEG recordings and transmits them wirelessly to the cloud for remote viewing and interpretation.
-An FDA-cleared seizure detection and trending algorithm developed by Encevis is also a part of the powerful Zeto EEG platform.
+ZETO’s EEG platform also offers an FDA-cleared seizure detection and trending algorithm developed by Encevis.

 References